c0xc/github-build-qt-appimage-action/example/README.md

 -----

-Take the workflow file and the build settings file from this example directory and make the modifications as explained below.
+Take the workflow file and the build settings file from this example directory and modify them as explained below.
 Then add these files to your Qt project repository:

 The workflow file goes into the subdirectory `.github/workflows/`,